aschultzen/master_thesis/README.md

 to whatever name you have chosen to use.

 NOTE: The line mentioned over might contain some other name.
 It does not matter.
+Also, at this point, the system might start nagging about not being able to resolve the host name.
+Just ignore it and soldier on.

+Do the same in *hostname*:

+	sudo nano /etc/hostname

+No IP goes here.
+Only the host name.

+Do a reboot:

+	sudo reboot

+**PRO-TIP:** Remember to connect to the new address instead of the old!

-DID YOU KNOW?: We all know that 127.0.0.1 is localhost, however, in Debian there is a bug [Debian Bug #719621] https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=719621 for which there was made a workaround that makes the hostname resolve to 127.0.1.1 and localhost 127.0.0.1
+**DID YOU KNOW?:** We all know that 127.0.0.1 is localhost, however, in Debian there is a bug [Debian Bug #719621] https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=719621 for which there was made a workaround that makes the hostname resolve to 127.0.1.1 and localhost 127.0.0.1

 # Master thesis notes
 The following should be considered a log and notes from my summer internship at Justervesenet.
 They are however highly related to my master thesis.